salah234/XGBoost_MLInfra_Docker_K8/README.md

 - Python for ML pipelines and inference
 - Docker for containerization
 - Kubernetes for orchestration
-- AWS ECS for cloud deployment
+- AWS ECS and Fargate for cloud deployment
 - S3 for model and data storage

 It includes training scripts, feature engineering pipelines, inference services, and deployment configurations.